Come work with us!

 Summer Internships for College Students

 T’ruah is a placement site for the Collegiate Leadership Internship Program (CLIP).
 Past interns have undertaken campaign research, written communications material, and assisted in program planning.
-Please apply for this paid internship through CLIP, and indicate your interest in T’ruah.
+Please apply for this paid internship through CLIP, indicating your interest in T’ruah, and also contact T’ruah to let us know of your interest before the CLIP deadline.

 Interning at T’ruah taught me how to combine my passion for Judaism and my desire to effect change globally.
 I learned about the unique role of faith leaders in social justice, worked on campaigns about which I cared deeply, and met diverse, inspiring rabbis and cantors.